top of page

 • What do I wear to an acupuncture appointment?

 • Loose clothing is best so that I can have access to areas above the knee, on the chest, and above the elbow.
-If clothing is in the way of areas we need to access, I may ask if you could remove clothing before we start the session.
+If clothing is in the way of areas we need to access, I may ask if you could remove clothing before we start the session and I will use secure draping with sheets on the table.

 • Do I tip you?